kellianoy/epilepsy_seizure/README.md

 ## Installation

-For pip you can install the requirements with:
+If you are using pip you can install the requirements with:
 ```bash
 pip install -r requirements.txt
 ```

-For conda you can install the requirements with:
+If you are using conda you can install the requirements with:
 ```bash
 conda env create -f environment.yml
 ```